 It’s a more modern design with some links elements.
 It is kind of sprawling across the landscape with only some palm trees separating one hole from the next.
 The Palms was co-designed by Fred Couples and Brian Curley.
 Freddie is also a member and part-time resident here, apparently.

 Speaking of palms, there are a ton of palm trees on the course.
 They are all different types and sizes.
 I’d be curious to know how many different species of palm trees are actually represented here and how many total trees are on the course.
 The back nine in particular has palm trees everywhere and there are sections where they are all lined up row after row kind of like an orchard.
-I don’t know if this land was once a tree farm or if all of these were brought in and planted just for the course.
+I don’t know if this land was once a tree farm (or still is) or if all of these were brought in and planted just for the course.
 Either way, it’s kind of a neat look to spice up what would otherwise be a very wide open course.

 Though there are a lot of trees around, the course itself does play rather open from tee to green.
 The fairways are forgiving.
 The greens, however, are pretty well protected and feature some unusual shapes and undulations that make approach shots and scrambling more difficult.
 There are a few water hazards in play and then some neat serpentine creeks on several holes.
 I liked the look of these with the mounds of rough along the edges of the water.